-Public CbCR is a very good idea.
+"Public CbCR is a very good idea.
 Liberia is very big on public beneficial ownership registries and similar initiatives like public CbCR.
 Within the context of developed countries leading the charge and demanding that multinational entities publicly provide their country-by-country reporting information on their website; this will be a welcome initiative for countries like Liberia.
 Liberia will support it and will throw our entire weight behind it for the simple reason that it gives us more information on different taxpayers that the tax authorities may or may not have had issues with.
 With more information, it will aid our audit work and our compliance work.
-As such, 100%, Liberia supports the initiative.
+As such, 100%, Liberia supports the initiative."

-Darlington Talery, Commissioner of Domestic Taxes for the Liberia Internal Revenue, in an interview with the FACT Coalition Australia, it will reduce the cost for Global South nations, other than the human capital or other investments necessary to analyze published information.
+Darlington Talery, Commissioner of Domestic Taxes for the Liberia Internal Revenue, in an interview with the FACT Coalition If public CbCR is implemented by developed countries that serve as headquarters for major multinationals, it will reduce the cost for Global South nations, other than the human capital or other investments necessary to analyze published information.
 Donors supporting tax administrations in Global South countries, e.g. through the Addis Tax Initiative, could focus programs on the use of public CbCR information rather than on helping governments overcome the obstacles to access confidential CBCR reports.